John Gibson (RAF officer): Postwar period

-Airline pilot and later life
+Later life

 Gibson settled in South Africa with his wife Isobel née Sharpe; she was his second wife.
 A wartime marriage, to Ethel Formby, the sister of George Formby, had been dissolved.
 There was a son from that relationship.
 He flew commercial aircraft for the Chamber of Mines, based in Johannesburg.
 In 1965, Gibson formed Bechuanaland National Airways, which operated the Douglas DC-3 and Douglas DC-4.
 During the Biafran War of 1969–70, Gibson flew for the Rhodesian Air Services airline, which was run by his friend Jack Malloch.
 Operating from an airstrip that was in fact a widened road, and with his son Michael as co-pilot, he flew in supplies and helped to evacuate refugee children.
 All the flights were made at night, often with few navigation aids.

 He later formed a charter airline Jagair, based at Kariba Dam in Rhodesia.
 The company, a portmanteau based on Gibson's initials, operated a Cessna 310.
-He ended his involved with his airline venture in 1974, but then flew with the Rhodesian Air Force until the end of the Rhodesian Bush War in 1979.
+He ended his involvement with his airline venture in 1974, but then flew with the Rhodesian Air Force until the end of the Rhodesian Bush War in 1979.
 He lived in Salisbury, Zimbabwe, working as the operations manager for the Department of Civil Aviation until 1987, when he retired and returned to the United Kingdom.
 He settled in Nottingham.
 He died on 1 July 2000 at the age of 83.